 The Fields of Civil Engineering

-Civil engineering is one of the oldest jobs in the world.
-Ever since civilization has been around, we have required the talents of civil engineers to keep things running smoothly.
+Civil engineering, is one of the oldest jobs in the world.
+Ever since civilization has been around, we have required the talents of civil engineers to build our cities.
+And with time, the various fields of civil engineering have advanced and expanded.

 The discipline of civil engineering deals with the design, maintenance, and construction of our naturally built environment.
 Civil engineering is involved in some way in almost everything you use in your city, from buildings to infrastructure, and is one of the most important fields of study today.
 Things like bridges, roads, buildings, canals, and dams are all designed, built and maintained by civil engineering specialists.